ToniJebens/RentalCheck/README.md

 - Integrate models with longer context windows.
 - Add support for multi-file processing.
 - Expand extraction capabilities for more contract types.
-- Implement a web-based interface for easier usage.

 ---